syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Overview.md

 # .NET MAUI Chart Overview

-Syncfusion .NET MAUI Charts (SfPyramidChart) is used to create the chart with beautiful and enhanced UI visualization of data that are used in high-quality .NET MAUI applications.
+Syncfusion .NET MAUI Charts (SfPyramidChart) is used to create the beautiful pyramid segments to visualize the proportions of a total in hierarchies, which are used in high-quality .NET MAUI applications.

 ## Key features

-* User interaction - The pyramid chart selection and tooltips user interaction features significantly improves the end-user experience.
+* It supports pyramid chart for more user-friendly data representation and greater UI visualization.

+* The end-user experience is greatly enhanced by including the user interaction features such as selection and tooltip.

-* Legends - Display additional information about the data points of chart segments.
+* Legends provide more information about the segments.
+If an item exceeds the available bounds, the legends can be wrapped or scrolled.

 * Provides various options for customizing and visualizing the chart features, title, data labels, legends, segment spacing, etc.